September is National Suicide Prevention Awareness Month

 - Crisis Text Line

-- The Crisis Text Line is a free, 24/7 support for those in crisis.
-Text "HOME" to 741741 from anywhere in the United States, anytime.
+- Text Line is free, 24/7 support for those in crisis.
+Text HOME to 741741 from anywhere in the United States, anytime.
 Crisis Text Line is here for any crisis.
-A live, trained Crisis Counselor receives the text and responds, all from our secure online platform.
-The volunteer Crisis Counselor will help you move from a hot moment to a cool moment.
+A live, trained crisis counselor receives the text and responds, all from our secure online platform.
+The volunteer crisis counselor will help you move from a hot moment to a cool moment.
 With over 79 million messages processed to date, they are growing quickly, but so is the need.

 - Trevor Space